Moselle loop Bremm

 2. Hatzenport and Kreuzlay

-Hatzenport is a small village on the lower Moselle.
+Hatzenport is a small village on the lower Mosel River.
 Wine is grown here on terraces along the banks of the steep slopes.

 Mosel Weinberge Terrassen

-The vineyards in this part of the Moselle have to be built on terraces.
+The vineyards in this part of the Mosel River have to be built on terraces.

 Hatzenport is an ideal starting point for excursions and tours in the surrounding area.
 The “Campinginsel Sonnenwerth” campsite is perfect for an overnight stay.
 The cool thing about it is that the campsite is located on an island in the middle of the river, which you can only reach via a small access road.